Polonophile: Italy

 Italy and Poland shared common historical backgrounds and common enemies (Austria), and a good relationship is maintained to this day.
-After the Revolutions of 1848 in the Italian states against the Austrian Empire, Francesco Nullo, a merchant by trade, travelled to Poland to aid the Poles in their January Uprising against Russia.
-He was killed at the Battle of Krzykawka in 1863 while he fought for Poland's independence.
+Poles and Italians supported each other's independence struggles.
+The Poles fought in the First Italian War of Independence and the Expedition of the Thousand, contributing to the birth of a unified Italy.
+The Italian government subsequently agreed to establish a Polish Military School in Genoa, which trained Polish officers in exile, who then fought in the Polish January Uprising against Russia.
+Italian volunteers formed the Garibaldi Legion which also fought for Poland's independence in the uprising.
+Its leader Francesco Nullo was killed at the Battle of Krzykawka in 1863.
 In Poland, Nullo is a national hero, and numerous streets and schools are named in his honour.

 The struggle for a united and sovereign nation was a common goal for both countries and was noticed by Goffredo Mameli, a Polonophile and the author of the lyrics in the Italian national anthem, Il Canto degli Italiani.
 Mameli featured a prominent statement in the last verse of the anthem, Già l'Aquila d'Austria, le penne ha perdute.
 Il sangue d'Italia, il sangue Polacco.... ("Already the Eagle of Austria has lost its plumes.
 The blood of Italy, the Polish blood...").

+During World War I, Italy established two POW camps for soldiers of Polish nationality conscripted to the Austrian Army, who were then allowed to leave Italy and join the Polish Blue Army in France to fight for Polish independence.
+The Italian government and people were friendly towards the Polish troops, and Italian cities gifted banners to the newly formed Polish units in Italy.

 Pope John Paul II also greatly contributed to a favourable opinion of the Polish people in Italy and in the Vatican during his pontificate.